 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
-The designated safeguarding lead is the named CSE Lead in school on these issues and will work with other agencies as appropriate.
+The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.
 This one page process map sets out arrangements for CSE in Essex.